dodohand/dodohand/README.txt

 Current status: The finger switch design is usable.
 The thumb switch mechanism designs are complete in their first version, but untested.
-The "keycaps" are not yet finalized for the thumbs, and the thumb cluster arrangement is not yet finalized.
+A thumb PCB has been designed and ordered.
 A case has been designed by Turbinia, but has never been built.
 There are provisions in hardware for supporting an EasyPoint or another joystick but these have not been implemented in software.